Murat-Karakaya/makas/README.md

 Add Appimage and nix package builds.

+### QUIRKS

+X11 backend will only composite cursor as left pointer.
+This also seems to be the case for gnome-screenshot as well.

 ## Build and Package

 This project supports building as a Flatpak and Debian package (.deb).